sdiehl/typechecker-zoo/docs/src/implementations/algorithm-w/examples.md

 The problem is that when we encounter the definition of `even`, the function `odd` is not yet in scope, so the reference to `odd` in the body of `even` fails.
 Standard Algorithm W processes let-bindings sequentially, which makes mutual recursion impossible without additional machinery.

-Supporting mutual recursion requires more  techniques:
+Supporting mutual recursion requires more techniques.
+The way you would normally do this is one of the following:

 1. **Dependency Analysis**: The type checker must analyze the dependency graph of definitions to identify strongly connected components (groups of mutually recursive functions).